 On September 6, 2017, we entered into an employment agreement with John C. Jacobs, which was amended and restated effective upon the completion of our IPO.
 Mr. Jacobs' resigned in January 2023.
-The following describes the material terms of his employment agreement, as in effect in 2022.
+The following describes the material terms of his employment agreement, as in effect during his employment.